Agus-Coder/The-Odin-Project_Inventory_Application/README.md

 # The-Odin-Project_Inventory_Application
-Exercise app from the odin project Fullstack course
+Exercise app from The Odin Project Fullstack course

 ## Personal Notes, English

 December 26, 2022
 - Passport.js LOCAL is to be used in 'Classic' webs, where you do not have a code for the front, and other in the back